mahouboy23/IB-notes/Computer science exploration.md

 To fully implement the feature that allows teachers to input grades in any format and have them automatically converted to the IB scale of 1 to 7 based on predefined grade boundaries, we need to make several modifications to the current application structure.
 This includes changes to the database schema, backend logic, and frontend interface.

+Here i want you to again develop the structure and answer to the notes in the different partd
+# structure:

 ## Database Schema Modifications

 We need to modify the `GradeBoundaries` table to include the `over_value` column, which specifies the total value over which the grade is calculated.
+*Note* : Add possible modification to the the grades table to better work and implement the features, and work out all the kinks of the logic so that we can properly add all the features and functionality.

 sql